Understanding Psychosomatic Disorders

 There are still many questions regarding the exact biological mechanisms by which psychological stress induces physiological responses.

 Since the 1950s, the field of neuroscience (the study of the brain and nervous system), has expanded immensely.
-It has emphasised not only the complexity and fascinating nature of the human nervous system but also the essential part plays in maintaining important bodily functions.
+It has emphasised not only the complexity and fascinating nature of the human nervous system but also the essential part it plays in maintaining important bodily functions.

 A neuroscientific attempt to clear psychosomatic confusion